vranki/laser-gcode-exporter-inkscape-plugin/README.md

 28-March-2015 - Fixed many many bugs with default power levels and other defaults, completed the work on exporting objects and images as rasters.
 Fixed up as many situations I could find that threw python error messages and replaced them with meaningful notices for the user.

 30-March-2015 - Modified the way that X-Y coordinates are determined for a node.
 This allows objects that are on a layer that has been transposed or transformed or if the objects themselves have to be correctly positioned in the gcode exported data.
 It's a little bit slower but much more reliable.
 This change only applies to the export of rasters.

+09-April-2015 - Updated the readme with better install instructions.
+Updated the expoter to use a faster method of finding the X-Y coordinates to many rasters however it's only compatible with Inkscape 0.91 now using that command as far as I have been told.